LocalMode

 • detectCapabilities() for device features

 Data is written to window.__LOCALMODE_DEVTOOLS__.
-The widget reads this bridge directly via subscribe() for instant, non-polling updates.
+The React hooks read this bridge directly via subscribe() for instant, non-polling updates.
 Zero core changes needed — DevTools is a pure read-only visualization layer.

 Requirements